A FAIR File Format for Mathematical Software: The File Format by Example

 \section{The File Format by Example}

 Our running example is a bivariate polynomial over a finite field, namely

 where $\GF{49}$, i.e., the finite field with 49 elements, is constructed as a degree two algebraic extension over the prime field $\GF{7}\cong\ZZ/7\ZZ$.
-More precisely, as a $(\ZZ / {7 \ZZ})$-algebra, $\GF{49}$ is isomorphic to the quotient $(\ZZ / {7 \ZZ})[x]/ \langle x^2 + x + 1 \rangle$, and $x^2 + x + 1$ is a minimal polynomial.
+More precisely, as a $(\ZZ / {7 \ZZ})$-algebra, $\GF{49}$ is isomorphic to the quotient $(\ZZ / {7 \ZZ})[x]/ \langle x^2 + 1 \rangle$, and $x^2 + 1$ is a minimal polynomial.
 In the latter quotient algebra we pick a generator and call it~$a$.
-So, the coefficients of our polynomial are $(\ZZ / {7 \ZZ})$-linear combinations of powers of $a$.
-As the degree of the field extension equals two, those coefficients have, in fact, a maximal $a$-degree of one.
-The elements in $\ZZ / {7 \ZZ}$ are written $0,1,2,3,4,5,6$.
-By making the various choices unique, e.g., the minimal polynomial, we could define a normal form for polynomials like \eqref{eq:polynomial}; cf.\ Buchberger and Loos~\cite{BuchbergerLoos:1983}.
-However, this is not what we want to do.
+As the degree of the field extension equals two, the coefficients have a maximal $a$-degree of one.

-Instead, our encoding keeps track of the entire history of the construction.
-As a consequence, when we store that one polynomial, we also store the univariate polynomial ring $(\ZZ / {7 \ZZ})[x]$, the minimal polynomial $x^2 + x + 1$ and the quotient algebra $(\ZZ / {7 \ZZ})[x]/ \langle x^2 + x + 1 \rangle$.
+Our encoding keeps track of the entire history of the construction.
+As a consequence, when we store that one polynomial, we also store the univariate polynomial ring $(\ZZ / {7 \ZZ})[x]$, the minimal polynomial $x^2 + 1$ and the quotient algebra $(\ZZ / {7 \ZZ})[x]/ \langle x^2 + 1 \rangle$.
 In this way, we can associate with the algebraic expression \eqref{eq:polynomial} an annotated tree which reflects its construction.
-This has a direct translation into \JSON code, shown in Figure~\ref{fig:json-polynomial}, and the underlying tree is displayed in Figure~\ref{fig:json-tree}.
-Some details of Figure~\ref{fig:json-polynomial} are too much to fit one page, and so they are deferred to Figure~\ref{fig:json-refs}.
+This has a direct translation into \JSON code, shown in Figure~\ref{fig:json-polynomial}.